catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: [Python.org](http://www.python.org/)

 Our Python projects are written in Python 2.7.
+Some of them (especially tools) are written so that they run under both Python 2.7 and Python 3.4.
 For more precise version numbers they have been tested on, see [The Cat's Eye Technologies Platform][].

 ### Lua